cs262fa18/Data/README.md

                 and default user password.
 Remember these.
             - We suggest using this region: `us-east4` and this zone: `us-east4-b`.
-        2. Steps 2&ndash;3 &mdash; You can skip these; you've just done them.
+        2. Steps 2-3 -- You can skip these; you've just done them.
-        3. Step 4 &mdash; Do this one as a sanity check.
+        3. Step 4 -- Do this one as a sanity check.
-        4. Step 5 &mdash; Skip this; it's done automatically.
+        4. Step 5 -- Skip this; it's done automatically.
-        5. Step 6 &mdash; Edit the `pom.xml` as specified here, replacing the `LAB09-YOUR-*` entries as appropriate.
+        5. Step 6 -- Edit the `pom.xml` as specified here,
+            replacing the `LAB09-YOUR-*` entries as appropriate.
-        6. Steps 7&ndash;8 &mdash; Skip these;
+        6. Steps 7-8 -- Skip these;
             this is already included in the lab 9 code.             `
     - *Granting access to App Engine*
         - Skip this step; your CloudSQL is built into the same application.